nicktaras/UnityEventHandlingDemo/README.md

 # UnityEventHandlingDemo
-## This small Unity C# project should help those who wish to dispatch/recieve events in the following ways:
+<strong>This small Unity C# project should help those who wish to dispatch/recieve events in the following ways:</strong>

 - Using Delegate Events
 - Using Delegate Events with data